Elizabeth Gelfand Stearns with Alzheimer's advocate Ann Walters Tillery from Nebraska.

 With the help of our generous donors and more than 500 advocacy ambassadors across the country, The Judy Fund is an unwavering force in the fight to make Alzheimer’s a national priority.

-The disease is the sixth leading cause of death in the U.S. It is the most expensive in America.
+The disease is the seventh-leading cause of death in the U.S. It is the most expensive in America.
 It affects everyone, and the number of cases is growing fast.

-To scientists researching a cure, support from federal dollars is crucial.
+To scientists researching a cure, federal research funding is crucial.
 To families facing Alzheimer’s, legislative policies are needed to improve care for those with the disease and to expand options for the loved ones looking after them.

-Voices advocating for these individuals are necessary in Washington, and The Judy Fund is making sure ours are heard.
+Voices advocating on behalf of all facing Alzheimer's are necessary in Washington, and The Judy Fund is making sure those voices are heard.